platformsh/platformsh-docs/docs/src/guides/gatsby/headless/drupal.md

     To the point above, there are additional consequences to postponing the Gatsby build, namely that you will only have write access to the container this late in the build-deploy pipeline.
 In order to allow Gatsby to write to `public`, that directory has been defined as a [mount](/configuration/app/storage.md).

-- `web.commands.start`
+---

+Additionally, there has been a change to Gatsby's start command,`web.commands.start`.
 In the generic Gatsby template, the static files in `public` are served via the [`web.locations` block](https://github.com/platformsh-templates/gatsby/blob/c764ed717752eacc3c3f3322b7e5415e276d02df/.platform.app.yaml#L29), but that attribute is removed in the file below.
 Instead, two separate start commands are defined depending on which branch you are developing on.
 This has been included in order to support [Live Preview and Incremental Builds](https://www.drupal.org/project/gatsby).
 It is not required, but you can consult the [section below](#live-preview-and-incremental-builds) for more information about enabling it.

-{{< github repo="platformsh-templates/gatsby-drupal" file="gatsby/.platform.app.yaml" lang="yaml" >}}

 You can then modify [`gatsby-config.js`](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-config/) to read from the backend Drupal container through the `drupal` relationship defined above to configure the `baseUrl` attribute for `gatsby-source-drupal`.

+--- inner

 You will notice that this is made easier by using Platform.sh's [Config Reader library for Node.js](https://github.com/platformsh/config-reader-nodejs), so be sure to install this to the Gatsby dependencies first when replicating.
 When used, Gatsby pulls the information to communicate with the Drupal container *on the current branch*.